zhihanyang2022/off-policy-continuous-control/README.md

 # Off-policy methods for continuous control 🧚‍♂️

-*Minimalistic, well-documented implementation of model-free off-policy deep RL algorithms using PyTorch.*
+*Minimalistic implementation of model-free off-policy methods for continuous control in PyTorch.*

-*This repo implements all algorithms attached to the "Q-learning" node in the diagram below.*
+*This repo implements DDPG, TD3 and SAC.*

 *This project was inpsired by OpenAI Spinning Up, which helped me tremendously along the way.*